MichaelJacob914/WaveletPhaseHarmonics/README.md

 Wavelet Phase Harmonics are calculations of the covariance between fields produced by different frequencies of wavelets convolved with an input field.
 It is a statistical method intended to draw out non-gaussian information, and in this repository we provide code to calculate the wavelet phase harmonic moments of fields that exist on the Sphere.

-Currently In Progress: JAX Implementation, Implenting Spatial Shift Input
+Currently In Progress: Implementing Spatial Shift Input
 ## Usage/Examples

 Calculations are performed in [WaveletPhaseHarmonics](https://github.com/MichaelJacob914/WaveletPhaseHarmonics/blob/main/WaveletPhaseHarmonics.py)